Saturday, August 30, 2008

 One such example is Ruby Falls.

 OK, before I go on, let me say a couple things.
 I have always thought that Ruby Falls sounded pretty cheesy.
 I went there as a kid about 25 years ago, and I remember very little about that excursion.
-I mean, you see the signs everywhere, and the painted barns and homemade signs covering the Southeast have likely drawn more conversation than the a
+I mean, you see the signs everywhere, and the painted barns and homemade signs covering the Southeast have likely drawn more conversation than the attraction itself.

 But, Amy and I took the kids up there last Friday for one final family getaway before school started.
 And, I will say that the discovery of Ruby Falls is nothing short of a miracle.
 A miracle that required action on someone's part.